LBMC/Lemaire_et_al_2019/Figure_ESA/doc/source/heatmap.rst

 Description
 ------------

-This script aims, to cluster every splicing lore project by relative medians of characteristics of interest.
+This script aims, to cluster exons regulated by every **splicing lore project** or **splicing factor** by relative medians of characteristics of interest.

 For a given characteristic :math:`X` the relative median is calculated as follow: